junxit/us-congress-bills-114/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Senior Safe Act of 2016”.
+This Act may be cited as the “Senior$afe Act of 2016”.

 ## § 2.
 Immunity